ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 ##### 1. Controllability

 Controllability is one of the most important factors of testability.
 Controllability is the ease of producing a specific output from a specific input—related to the effective coverage of the declared output domain from the input domain.
 In other words, it is the ability to control input and execution of a component/software under test as required for testing.

-Analyzing Summernote, we can define controllability as the extent to which a component is constructed to provide component control capability to facilitate the control of components.
+We can define controllability as the extent to which a component is constructed to provide component control capability to facilitate the control of components.
 Component control capability includes the following types:

 - Component environment control: This refers to the built-in component capability that supports component environment installation, setup, and